-- Working software over comprehensive documentation – Documentations are fine as long as it adds value.
-Just producing documents and not product shouldn’t be the focus.
+- Working software over comprehensive documentation - Documentation is fine as long as it adds value.
+Just producing documents and not products shouldn’t be the focus.

-- Customer collaboration over contract negotiation –When executing complex work, negotiating requirements, resources and deliverables become complex and everyone tries to tilt the contracts in their favor.
+- Customer collaboration over contract negotiation –When executing complex work, negotiating requirements, resources, and deliverables becomes complex and everyone tries to tilt the contracts in their favor.
 The agile approach however talks about building trust by the two parties collaborating rather than signing a fixed contract.
-This by no means indicates that we don’t need contract and accountabilities.
+This by no means indicates that we don’t need contracts and accountabilities.

-- Responding to change over following a plan - We do need plan and planning for sure, but Agile approach suggests to plan frequently rather than once upfront so as to address the changing needs.
+- Responding to change over following a plan - We do need plan and planning for sure, but the Agile approach suggests planning frequently rather than once upfront so as to address the changing needs.

-If you are talking about complex product development then agile approach such as Scrum, XP, LeSS, Lean and other similar methods make a lot more sense.
-But even in those cases, knowledge areas, techniques and tools from PMBOK such as requirement management, quality management, risk management and stakeholder management does add value for these are knowledge not process and this knowledge are still required and useful.
+Yes, we can learn some good practices from the Scrum framework even if we do not have releasable increments at the end of Scrum and can’t produce.
+But we can still practice daily scrum, monthly review, and respective scrum values.
+If you are talking about complex product development then agile approaches such as Scrum, XP, LeSS, Lean, and other similar methods make a lot more sense.
+But even in those cases, knowledge areas, techniques, and tools from PMBOK such as requirement management, quality management, risk management, and stakeholder management do add value for these are knowledge not process and this knowledge is still required and useful.